saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Right Side Panel
 * May be collapsed by default
-* Use with Dynamic Mode for a pseudo auto-hide experience
-* Improves Workflow on working with floating windows
+* Improves User Experience Workflow when using floating windows

 ## Scene Navigation
-* Allows Hiding or having the scene navigation collapsed by default
+* Allows Completely Hiding or having the scene navigation collapsed by default
-* Preview scenes when moving your mouse over the scenes
-Note: Since Foundry 0.8.x Scene Navigation Preview is on a separate module, look for **Scene Preview**: https://github.com/saif-ellafi/foundryvtt-scene-preview

 ## Macro Hotbar
 * Macro Bar may be hidden, collapsed, auto-hidden (default) or shown
-* Macro Bar may be customized to 3 slots, 6 or default 10 (Deprecated in V9)
 * Macro Bar may be repositioned along the X-Axis

 ## Left Side Control Buttons
-* May be shown normally, partially visible or auto-hide mode on mouse over (Only Partially visible in V9)
+* May be shown normally, Auto-Hide or Auto-Hide-Plus
-* Left controls may be collapsed into a single column (or not) (Deprecated in V9)
-* Left controls may be standard or small size
+* Left controls buttons may be standard or small size
-* Left controls may be repositioned along the Y-Axis (Deprecated in V9)

-## Camera/Audio Controls (Deprecated in V9)
-* Allows hiding player camera boxes, showing only GMs (Deprecated in V9)

 ## Customization
 * Default settings target a balance between gaining space and functionality